mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### Global Settings

 The global settings, in a section named `[MaxScale]`, allow various parameters that affect MariaDB MaxScale as a whole to be tuned.
+This section must be defined in the root configuration file which by default is `/etc/maxscale.cnf`.

 #### `threads`